Click the button above to expand to full-screen view.

 What types of questions will employers be prepared to answer?

-After you have done your research on the organization by reviewing their profile, and you notice specific jobs are posted in the Virtual Fair, you can ask about those jobs, requirements, and fit.
+After you have done your research on the organization by reviewing their profile, and you notice specific jobs are posted in the Virtual Career Fair or on AgCareers.com, you can ask about those jobs, requirements, and fit.
 You can also ask about other opportunities.
 Questions about an organization's culture and future opportunities are also welcome.
 Ask questions that will help you assess whether an employer or opportunity would be a good fit for you.

 Do not ask personal questions, or be too informal in your chatting.